 The film, which will run up to one hour, highlights the remarkable link between Toms River and great baseball players.
 Todd Frazier, a South alumnus and star on Toms River’s 1998 Little League World Series Championship team, is currently third baseman for the New York Mets.
 He has played as a Major League All-Star, and was the 2015 Home Run Derby champion.
 Universities from around the country recruit from South not only because the players know the fundamentals of the game, the boys also have been shaped by Coach Frank into respectful, young men.

-The film will premiere at a screening in Ocean County in 2018.
+The film premiered April 8th, 2018 at the Jay and Linda Grunin Center for the Arts at Ocean County College.
+Additional screenings are being planned.
 The film is expected to be broadcast on television throughout New Jersey and parts of the surrounding states, and on local television stations.
 The film will be marketed to additional broadcasters with regional or even national audiences.

 Tax deductible contributions may be made payable to the film’s fiscal sponsor, the New Jersey Media Arts Center, Inc., which will provide us with a grant to produce this film.
 Contact email@example.com to learn how.
 NJMAC is a 501(c)3 affiliated with Rutgers University dedicated exclusively to the non-commercial exhibition of independent, classic, international, experimental, and progressive cinema.